Terms of Sales

 - access the Product Sheet presenting the subject of the Order;

-- check that the Product is available.
+- verify that the Product is indeed available.

 When the item is available, the Customer must click on the button to add the item to their shopping cart.